Moving Abroad to Spain: My Story

 What Iโ€™ve Learned So Far

-Now that weโ€™ve been living in Spain for about nine months, I can confidently say this has been one of the most rewarding decisions weโ€™ve ever made.
+Now that weโ€™ve been living in Spain for a year and a half, I can confidently say this has been one of the most rewarding decisions weโ€™ve ever made.

 If youโ€™re even thinking about moving abroad, Iโ€™d encourage you to explore the idea.
 You can always return home, but you might find that life abroad offers something you didnโ€™t know you were missing.